Understanding the Digital Customer Journey: Post 2 of 4 – Engagement

 Customer Journey Mapping

 Customer Journey Mapping is a tool used to identify the digital paths that customers choose when engaging with your brand’s website–identifying both positive and negative interactions and emotions tied to their experience with your brand.
-In this blog series, our team is covering customer journey mapping, specifically detailing the journey a customer takes when interacting with a brand’s website.
+In this blog series, our team is covering customer journey mapping, specifically detailing the engagement a customer takes when interacting with a brand’s website.

 Review of Phase I: Motivations